BloomTech-Labs/code-your-dreams-fe/README.md

 - Delete the course.
   - Verify that the app returns to the Courses page and that the course is no longer on the table.

+#### Chapter admin

+-

+#### Member admin

+-

 ### Super User

+#### Courses

+#### Members

+#### Chapters

+---

 ### Chapter Admin

+#### Courses

+#### Member admin

+---

 ### Chapter User

+- Login to the app with a basic user account.
+  - Verify that app is forwarded to the Courses page.
+  - Verify that the member chapter name appears in the header.
+  - Verify that the assigned chapter course (as created above) is visible for the user.
+- Click on the course link.
+  - Verify that the course materials are available.
+- Click on both of the course material links.
+  - Verify that the links open in a new tab/window in the browser.

+#### User profile

+- Click on the profile link.
+- Update the user email address.
+- Logout from the app.

+---

+### Testing Cleanup

+- Login to the app with a super admin account.

+#### Users

+- Click on the Members link.
+- Remove all users created for testing.
+  - Verify that all new users do not show up on the user table.

+#### Chapters

+- Click on the Chapters link.
+- Click on the link for the chapter that was created for testing.
+  - Verify that the member list is empty.
+- Delete the chapter.

+#### Courses

+- Click on the Courses link.
+- Click on the link for the course that was created for testing.
+- Scroll down to the materials table.
+- Remove all materials created for testing.
+- Delete the course.

+#### Admin

+- Click on the Admin link.
+- Delete all super users created for testing (do NOT delete the account being used for cleanup).
+  - Verify that the user is no longer on the table and not in Auth0.
+- Delete all material types created for testing.
+- Click on the profile page.
+- Logout from the app.
+- _(Optional)_
+  - If the super admin account is no longer needed, go to Auth0 and delete the super admin account used for testing.